Tomales, California

 Tomales is a census-designated place (CDP) on State Route 1 in Marin County, California, United States.
 The population was 187 at the 2020 census.

 Geography

-Tomales is located above Keys Creek, about 3 mi northeast of Tomales Bay.
+Tomales is located above Keys Creek, approximately 3 mi northeast of Tomales Bay.
 The nearest city is Petaluma, 16 mi to the east by road, and the nearest large city is San Francisco, about 75 minutes (58 mi) to the south.

-The CDP has a total area of 0.33 sqmi, all of it land.
+The CDP has a total area of 0.33 sqmi, all land.

 History

 When Europeans first reached Tomales Bay, it was home to Coast Miwok people.
 Numerous authenticated Miwok villages are known from this area, including one (named Utumia) sited near the present-day town of Tomales.

 The "Tomalles" post office opened in 1854, and changed its spelling to "Tomales" before 1879.

 Starting in the 1870s, Tomales was a stop on the North Pacific Coast Railroad connecting Cazadero to the Sausalito ferry.

 Built near the San Andreas Fault, Tomales was affected by the 1906 San Francisco earthquake.
 One of the town's two cemeteries predates the earthquake, and the damage to the pre-1906 plots shows just how widespread the quake's effects were.